octoblu/meshblu/readme.md

 => {"devices":"ad698900-2546-11e3-87fb-c560cb0ca47b","message":{"yellow":"off"},"timestamp":1380930482043,"eventCode":300}
 ```

-Note: If your SkyNet cloud is connected to SKYNET.im or other private SkyNet clouds, you can send messages across SkyNet clouds by chaining UUIDs together separated by slashes (/) where the first UUID is the target cloud and the second UUID is the device on that cloud.
+Note: If your Meshblu cloud is connected to SKYNET.im or other private Meshblu clouds, you can send messages across Meshblu clouds by chaining UUIDs together separated by slashes (/) where the first UUID is the target cloud and the second UUID is the device on that cloud.

 ```
 curl -X POST -d '{"devices": "ad698900-2546-11e3-87fb-c560cb0ca47b/2f3113d0-2796-11e3-95ef-e3081976e170", "message": {"yellow":"off"}}' "http://localhost:3000/messages" --header "skynet_auth_uuid: {my uuid}" --header "skynet_auth_token: {my token}"